Nyhavn 12: 19th century

 The economist Oluf Christian Olufsen (1764–1827) was a resident in the building in 1809–1810.
 He worked for Det Classenske Fideicommis and became a professor at the University of Copenhagen in 1815.
 The deaf-mute painter Andreas Herman Hunæus lived in the building from 1857 to 1863.

-The building was listed by the Danish Heritage Agency in the Danish national registry of protected buildings in 1817.
+The building was listed by the Danish Heritage Agency in the Danish national registry of protected buildings in 1918.
 The registration was expanded in 2000.

+1880 census

+The property was home to 13 residents at the 1880 census.

+Bernhard Frichling, bank manager of Landmandsbanken, resided on the second floor with his wife Anna Marie Frichling, their two children (aged 14 and 18) and two maids.
+Georgine Dorothea Duncklau, a shop manager, resided on the ground floor.
+Henrik Johansen, a chairman (formand), resided on the first floor of the side wing with his wife Margrethe Johansen (née Madsen) and their eight-year-old son.
+A coachman and two servants resided on the first floor of the rear wing.

+20th century

-Holmegaard Glass Factory operated a glass shop in the ground floor from 1918 to 1973.
+The property was acquired by Holmegaard Glass Factory in 1913 (or possibly earlier).
+The company was from then on headquartered in the building.
+The company operated a retail outlet on the ground floor from 1918 to 1973.

 Architecture

 The building is six bays wide and has a mansard roof with a large wall dormer.
 A 13-bay side wing extends from the rear side of the building.

 Today

 The florist Port Nouveau – Erik Buch is located on the ground floor.
 A number of small law firms, including Mikael Skjødt Advokater and Kåre Pihlmann, are also based in the building.